-University creates and nurtures an inclusive environment where everyone can develop their full potential and contribute to the interest of the society.
+University creates and nurtures an inclusive environment where every one can develop their full potential and contribute to the interest of the society as a whole.

 Environmental responsibility

 University is acutely aware of its environmental responsibilities and embraces principle of sustainable development to ensure that any adverse environmental impact of its activities is minimized.